This post is by Ashish Monga, the founder of IMEX Sourcing Services.

-Sourcing companies specialize in the supply chain (logistics) as much as the production process.
-A good sourcing company should be able to take over your entire sourcing process, right from finding the factory, to Chinese contracts, inspections compliance and logistics to your door.
+Sourcing agents specialize in the supply chain (logistics) as much as the production process.
+A good sourcing agent should be able to take over your entire sourcing process, right from finding the factory, to Chinese contracts, inspections compliance and logistics to your door.
 This saves time and allows businesses to focus on sales and marketing operations.

 A trading company might be better at reducing the factory price per unit.
-A sourcing company might be able to drive greater savings in your supply chain overall.
+A sourcing agent might be able to drive greater savings in your supply chain overall.

-So how do you decide whether you should be working with a manufacturer, trading company or a sourcing company?
+So how do you decide whether you should be working with a manufacturer, trading company or sourcing agent?

 This decision is unique to each importer and is based on several factors, such as:

 - Experience importing from China.